The Sarantine Mosaic: Characters

 Pronobius Tilliticus - An imperial courier charged with delivering the imperial invitation to Martinian.
-He delivers his message later than intended due his many indiscretions while on the road.
+He delivers his message later than intended due to his many indiscretions while on the road.
 When these come to the attention of his superiors, he loses his job.
 Blaming this on Crispin, he hires assassins to kill him.

 Rustem of Kerakek - A young but skilled physician from the eastern nation of Bassania.
 He is sent to Sarantium on a special task.
 While there he meets Crispin and Scortius, and saves the life of the latter.
 On the night of Valerius II's assassination, he hides Empress Alixana in his room.
 He has a young son, Shaski, who appears to possess some sort of clairvoyance.

 Scortius - A chariot racer, formerly of the Greens and currently of the Blues, widely regarded as the best racer in Sarantium.

 Shirin - Daughter of Zoticus and most prominent dancer of Sarantium in her time, mirroring the beginnings of Empress Alixana's career.
 She has a living mechanical bird given to her by her father.

 Styliane Daleina - Daughter of Flavius Daleinus, who has been forced into a political marriage with Leontes.
 Beautiful but cold, she despises Valerius and Alixana, and desires above all else to avenge the death of her father.

 Valerius I - A peasant from Trakesia who came to Sarantium and slowly rose in the ranks of the army to become Count of the Excubitors - the commander of the Imperial Guard.
 With the help of his nephew, he becomes the new Emperor on the death of Apius.

 Vargos - A servant working along the Imperial route, hired by Crispin during his travels.
 He helps save the life of Kasia and comes to Sarantium with them.
 He helps Crispin creating the mosaic and it is implied that he will become an apprentice in the field.

 Zoticus - An alchemist, once a young adventurer but now aged, who has discovered how to make living mechanical birds.
 He has given one to his daughter, Shirin, and another to Crispin.

 References to other novels

-This novel takes place in the same world as The Lions of Al-Rassan, The Last Light of the Sun, Children of Earth and Sky, and A Brightness Long Ago.
+This novel takes place in the same world as The Lions of Al-Rassan, The Last Light of the Sun, Children of Earth and Sky, A Brightness Long Ago, All the Seas of the World, and Written on the Dark.
 As in the other novels, the three main religions of the Jaddites, Kindath and Asharites are presented based on Christianity, Judaism, and Islam, respectively.
-Events of the Sarantine Mosaic take place centuries before those of the other four set in the shared world.
+The events of the Sarantine Mosaic take place centuries before those of the other stories set in the shared world.

 It is implied that Rustem is the ancestor of Rodrigo Belmonte from The Lions of Al-Rassan.

+Despite taking place in a different universe, Arimonda, which serves as Kay's analogue to Spain in A Song for Arbonne, is mentioned in Lord of Emperors as source of leather.